thielicious/Logger/README.md

 # Logger
-##### Small logger class in PHP that lets you record actions done by clients in a txt file.
+##### Small logger class in PHP that lets you record actions done in a txt file.
 ---

 <br>

 ## INTRODUCTION

-**Logger** is a small class in PHP which you can use for logging actions in a TXT file executed by user clients.
+**Logger** is a small class in PHP which you can use for logging actions in a TXT file.

 <br>